MicrosoftDocs/security/security-docs/engineering/Cryptographic-Recommendations.md

 ### Native code

 - Crypto Primitives: If your release is on Windows, use CNG if possible.
-- Code signature verification: [WinVerifyTrust]() is the supported API for verifying code signatures on Windows platforms.
+- Code signature verification: [WinVerifyTrust](https://msdn.microsoft.com/library/aa388208(v=VS.85).aspx) is the supported API for verifying code signatures on Windows platforms.
-- Certificate Validation (as used in restricted certificate validation for code signing or SSL/TLS/DTLS): CAPI2 API; for example, [CertGetCertificateChain]() and [CertVerifyCertificateChainPolicy]().
+- Certificate Validation (as used in restricted certificate validation for code signing or SSL/TLS/DTLS): CAPI2 API; for example, [CertGetCertificateChain](https://msdn.microsoft.com/library/windows/desktop/aa376078(v=vs.85).aspx) and [CertVerifyCertificateChainPolicy](https://msdn.microsoft.com/library/windows/desktop/aa377163(v=vs.85).aspx).

 ### Managed code

-- Crypto Primitives: Use the API defined in [System.Security.Cryptography]() namespace.
+- Crypto Primitives: Use the API defined in [System.Security.Cryptography](/dotnet/api/system.security.cryptography) namespace.
 - Use the latest version of .NET available.

 ## Key derivation functions